 NYC to require vaccines or weekly testing for city workers

-NEW YORK (AP) — New York City will require all of its municipal workers — including teachers and cops — to get coronavirus vaccines by mid-September or face weekly COVID-19 testing, Mayor Bill de Blasio announced Monday.
+New York City will require all of its municipal workers – including teachers and police officers – to get coronavirus vaccines by mid-September or face weekly COVID-19 testing, Mayor Bill de Blasio announced on Monday.

-De Blasio expanded the requirement Monday and urged private employers to adopt similar rules.
+De Blasio expanded the requirement on Monday and urged private employers to adopt similar rules.

 “My message to the private sector is: Go as far as you can go right now,” the mayor said.
 “I would strongly urge a vaccination mandate whenever possible, or as close to it as possible.”